pankajoa09/pintos/README.md

 # OS_p1_threads

 Things to do:
--ADD
--STUFF
--HERE
+-> Modify 'threads/' folder (Source code for the base kernel)
+-> Modify 'devices/' folder just a little (Modify the timer implementation)

 Things done:
--None
+-> None